AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 <img width="582" alt="conf 2  default" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/a9f1075c-5aaf-42f7-a854-c2d745d7d029">

-Using the vi editor, we now going to switch to insert mode by pressing key `i` and then edit port 80 to 8000, afterwhich we will save and exit the vi editor with the comand `wq!` as shown below.
+Using the vi editor, we now going to switch to insert mode by pressing key `i` and then edit port 80 to 8000 to match with the added/edited port, afterwhich we will save and exit the vi editor with the comand `wq!` as shown below.

 <img width="605" alt="vi conf dedualf edit" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/e67f8a15-2c1f-4ac6-b468-a5974ced2807">